 Types of Class Action Lawsuits

 Class actions are as varied as traditional liability suits, but they differ because of the sheer number of litigants.
 There are many situations where class action lawsuits make more sense than traditional lawsuits.
 A few examples are:

 - Medical Class Actions – Patients who took a prescription drug that had dangerous side effects, and the manufacturer knew of these side hazards but failed to warn the public, may begin a class action law suit if they were seriously injured as a result of the medication.

 - Workplace Discrimination – In cases of racial, gender or age discrimination, it is rare that a business or corporation has only abused one employee.
 Those employees who suffered discrimination can file a lawsuit against the business that discriminated against them.

-- Those affected by environmental disaster – When many homes or businesses are affected by an environmental disaster (such as an oil spill or hurricane), they may come together to sue the oil company or negligent insurance providers.
+- Environmental Disaster – When many homes or businesses are affected by an environmental disaster (such as an oil spill or hurricane), they may come together to sue the oil company or negligent insurance providers.

 - Inflated Product Purchase by Consumers – When corporations conspire to fix prices, they are cheating the system.
 When corporations inflate costs for small businesses and consumers, those businesses and consumers may file a class action law suit against the price fixers.

-- People who were deceived by big business – Whether a group bought the same defective product or false advertising manipulated them, when a large group of consumers are deceived by big business, they may have a case.
+- People Deceived by Big Business – Whether a group bought the same defective product or false advertising manipulated them, when a large group of consumers are deceived by big business, they may have a case.
 Together members of a consumer class action can sue the negligent provider or the business that engaged in manipulative business practices.

 - Securities Fraud Losses – If executives of a publicly-traded company commit security fraud, causing investors to lose their savings, the group of people who lost their savings can sue the executives or the corporation through class action litigation.